What is SEO?

 In an effective long-term campaign, you need to use both.
 You can use PPC for time certain event (a storm coming if you’re a roofer and want to target ‘storm damage’).
 And, a term like “roof repair” for long-term organic SEO.

 Bonus Tip For Your SEO Company Consideration

 SEO professionals can tend to promise a lot.
-Being on page one of the search results for a single search term doesn’t really mean anything.
-It depends on what the keyword is, how many people are searching for it and if you’re the first or the fifth result.
-However, being on the first page is vital as 75 percent of people won’t venture onto the second page of results.
-Not only is being on the first page important but being at the top of the page is critical because 60 percent of all clicks go to the top three results.
-And what is even more important is ranking well for search terms that have a lot of traffic and are of good commercial intent – this means that people searching for that keyword or phrase are actually looking to purchase the products or services you offer.
+Being on page one of the search results for a single search term doesn’t mean anything.
+It depends on what the keyword is, how many people are searching for it, and if you’re the first or the fifth result.
+However, being on the first page is vital as over 75 percent of people won’t venture onto the second page of results.
+Not only is being on the first page important, but being at the top of the page is critical because 60 percent of all clicks go to the top three results.
+And what is even more significant is ranking well for search terms that have a lot of traffic and are of sound commercial intent – this means that people searching for that keyword or phrase are looking to purchase the products or services you offer.

 SEO is vital for attracting traffic and qualified customers to your website.
 You need to ensure your business is being found for all the right reasons.
-While an effective SEO strategy can be tricky to get started, once you are established the initial investment will prove rewarding in the long term.
+While an effective SEO strategy can be tricky to get started, once your strategy is established, the initial investment will prove rewarding in the long term.

 GET A FREE, NO OBLIGATION, QUOTE